Cepton

 3.1.
 Point Data Packet Structure

-In the payload of the UDP packet, after the 20 bytes header, each point is contiguously placed based on the point size.
-In V0 of point data, there are up to 143 points of 10 bytes each.
-In V1, there are up to 120 points of 12 bytes each.
+In the payload of the UDP packet, after the 24 bytes header, each point is contiguously placed based on the point size.
+There are up to 144 points of 10 bytes each.

 Offset Block Size Description